 This course provides students with the practical knowledge and skills in the use of mathematics in relation to computers.
-Alternate number bases, set theory, logic and Boolean algebra are the foundation of this course.
-In addition matrix operations are covered.
-In addition, basic matrix concepts are covered.
+Alternate number bases, set theory, logic, and

+Boolean algebra are the foundation of this course.
+In addition, students use basic statistical concepts to understand challenges in information technology.